Abongile184/LibraryApp/README.md

 # LibraryApp
- Project: Library JavaScript Course on The Odin Project
+ Project: Library JavaScript Course on The Odin Project: see here: https://abongile184.github.io/LibraryApp/

 1.If you haven’t already, set up your project with skeleton HTML/CSS and JS files.